Bob Schalkwijk

-Benjamin Diederik "Bob" Schalkwijk (1933) is a Dutch photographer who lives and works in Mexico since 1959.
+Benjamin Diederik "Bob" Schalkwijk (born 6 May 1933) is a Dutch photographer who lives and works in Mexico since 1959.
 His lifestyle and travel photography has been called a graphic testimony of Mexico's identity, transformations and continuities.
 Notable is also his work in architecture and still life photography, especially of objects of art.
 His archive contains over 600,000 images with a digital catalogue that has obtained public and private funding for its development and dissemination.